-Interviewees highlighted that the ownership structure for utilities is critical to aligning city and utility priorities on energy goals.
-HOFOR's district cooling department, for example, is a for-profit subsidiary of HOFOR, which must ensure the profitability of the district cooling model, and this has made expansion more challenging.
-Conversely, the HOFOR's district heating unit is a municipally-owned, not-forprofit entity in which the City has more authority to determine spending priorities.
+- Interviewees highlighted that the ownership structure for utilities is critical to aligning city and utility priorities on energy goals. - HOFOR's district cooling department, for example, is a for-profit subsidiary of HOFOR, which must ensure the profitability of the district cooling model, which has made expansion more challenging. - Conversely, the HOFOR's district heating department is a municipally-owned, not-for-profit entity in which the City has more authority to determine spending priorities.